Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Biotinidase deficiency is an autosomal recessive disorder caused by mutations in the biotinidase gene (BTD).
 Age of onset and clinical phenotype vary among individuals depending on the amount of residual biotinidase activity.
 Profound biotinidase deficiency occurs in approximately 1 in 137,000 live births and partial biotinidase deficiency occurs in approximately 1 in 110,000 live births, resulting in a combined incidence of about 1 in 61,000.
 The carrier frequency for biotinidase deficiency within the general population is about 1 in 120.

 Treatment with biotin is successful in preventing the clinical features associated with biotinidase deficiency.
-In symptomatic patients, treatment will reverse many of the clinical features except developmental delay and vision and hearing complications.
+In symptomatic patients, treatment will reverse many of the clinical features except developmental delay, vision, and hearing complications.
 As a result, biotinidase deficiency is included in most newborn screening programs.
 This enables early identification and treatment of presymptomatic patients.

 Molecular tests form the basis of confirmatory or carrier testing.
-When biotinidase enzyme activity is deficient, sequencing of the entire BTD gene (BTDMS / Biotinidase Deficiency, BTD Full Gene Analysis) allows for detection of disease-causing mutations in affected patients.
-Identification of familial mutations allows for testing of at-risk family members (BTDKM / Biotinidase Deficiency, BTD Gene, Known Mutation).
+When biotinidase enzyme activity is deficient, sequencing of the entire BTD gene (BTDZ / Biotinidase Deficiency, BTD Full Gene Analysis) allows for detection of disease-causing mutations in affected patients.
+Identification of familial mutations allows for testing of at-risk family members (FMTT / Familial Mutation, Targeted Testing).

 While genotype-phenotype correlations are not well established, it appears that certain mutations are associated with profound biotinidase deficiency, while others are associated with partial deficiency.